lightpack/docs/relationships-intro.md

 ![Order UI and Entity Diagram](_media/orm/orm-order-items-ui-prototype.svg)

+ORMs turn the abstract relationships of your database into natural, intuitive code.
+By mapping database associations to model methods, you unlock the full power of relational data—without the pain of raw SQL joins.

 To set the context let's understand the diagram above.
 It shows a simplified version of an **order** screen on the left and associated table **entities** on the right.
 The **order** UI shows information about the associated `order`, `customer`, `order items`, and `payment` details.

 ### Data Modelling